 Praxis Spanish: World Language (5195) Practice Test

-In most states across the United States, you will need pass the Praxis II Spanish: World Language Exam before you can become certified to teach Spanish.
+In most states across the United States, you will need pass the Praxis Spanish: World Language Exam before you can become certified to teach Spanish.
 This is true even if you are already a credentialed teacher in other subjects (or in the general, core subjects).
 The test measures all four dimensions of language fluency including listening, speaking, reading, and writing.

 How Long Will I Have to Complete the Test?